How to Improve Fleet Utilization?

 - Empty running/ Vehicle fill

-Logistics companies focus on reducing their empty journey legs and maximizing their average weight utilization.
+Courier, Express and Parcel (CEP) companies focus on reducing their empty journey legs and maximizing their average weight utilization.
 It is essential to minimize the time spent loading and unloading to get this metric right.

 - Job History